 Director, Revenue Watch Institute

 Karin Lissakers was founding president of the Revenue Watch Institute, a nonprofit organization that promotes the transparent, accountable and effective management of oil, gas and mining revenues to help countries realize the full economic benefit of their natural resource wealth.
 She served as US executive director on the board of the International Monetary Fund from 1993 to 2001 and as deputy director of the Policy Planning Staff of the US State Department.
 She was also staff director of the economic policy subcommittee of the US Senate Committee on Foreign Relations.
 She has also held senior posts in academia and several think tanks, as well as advising George Soros on issues of globalization.
 She is a former senior associate of the Carnegie Endowment for International Peace and headed the International Business and Banking Program at Columbia University's School of International and Public Affairs.
 Her research and writing have focused on the interplay of international business and US foreign policy.
 She is the author of 'Banks, Borrowers and the Establishment 'about the 1980s international debt crisis.
 Her articles have appeared in Foreign Policy, the Journal of International Affairs, The New York Times, the Washington Post and other publications.
-She is a member of the Council on Foreign Relations.

 Elizabeth McCormack (United States)